sadysnaat/corda/docs/source/flow-state-machines.rst

 when messages arrive.
 It provides the send/receive/sendAndReceive calls that let the code request network interaction and it will save/restore serialised versions of the fiber at the right times.

 Flows can be invoked in several ways.
-For instance, they can be triggered by scheduled events, see ":doc:`event-scheduling`" to learn more about this.
-Or they can be triggered directly via the Java-level node RPC APIs from your app code.
+For instance, they can be triggered by scheduled events (in which case they need to be annotated with `SchedulableFlow`), see ":doc:`event-scheduling`" to learn more about this.
+Or they can be triggered directly via the node's RPC API from your app code (in which case they need to be annotated with `StartableByRPC`).

 You request a flow to be invoked by using the ``CordaRPCOps.startFlowDynamic`` method.
 This takes a Java reflection ``Class`` object that describes the flow class to use (in this case, either ``Buyer`` or ``Seller``).